Do all the JCU campuses have on-campus accommodation?

 Can I have visitors stay in my room here, say if my Dad wants to visit me?

 - Guests are welcome to stay overnight, provided it is for a limited time and you complete a Request for Overnight Guest form for approval.
 Limited spare mattresses or trundle beds are available.
 Charges apply for stays of 2-5 nights and, if approved, longer stays will incur casual guest rates.

 Can I have a bar fridge or microwave in my room?

-A small fish tank is acceptable at some Halls and Colleges.
+A small fish tank is acceptable at some residences.
 No other pets are permitted on campus.